The Dolls Awards of Excellence

 - Value represented by the price and quality

-- June 13: Dolls Awards of Excellence Industry’s Choice winners announced at the International Doll & Teddy Show in Orlando, Florida.
+- June 9: Dolls Awards of Excellence Industry’s Choice winners will be announced in an online presentation.

 - Sept.
 30: Deadline for Public’s Choice voting

-- Early December: Public’s Choice winners announced in DOLLS January/February 2021 issue
+- Early December: Public’s Choice winners will be announced in DOLLS January/February 2023 issue